Dynamical Landscape and Multistability of a Climate Model: Qualitative and Quantitative Aspects of the Multistability of the Climate System

 where $d\bm{W}$ is the increment of an $M$-dimensional Wiener process, $\bm{F}(\bm{x})$ is in this context usually referred to as the drift term, $\bm{C}(\bm{x}) = \bm{s}(\bm{x})\bm{s}(\bm{x})^T\in \mathbb{R}^{N\times N}$ is the noise covariance matrix where in general the volatility matrix $\bm{s}(\bm{x}) \in \mathbb{R}^{N\times M}$, and $\sigma\geq 0 $ determines the strength of the noise.

-The use of stochastic dynamical systems for studying the climate has a long history and has been key to understanding at fundamental level the relationship between climate response to perturbations and climate variability \cite{Hasselmann1976,Imkeller2001,Saltzman2001,Majda2001,Ghil2015,Ghil2020}.
-In the present work, introducing stochasticity in the form a yearly fluctuating solar constant, there is only one independent Brownian motion, so that $\bm{s}(\bm{x}) \in \mathbb{R}^{N\times1}$ and $C(\bm{x})$ is rank one.
+In the present work, introducing stochasticity in the form of a fluctuating solar constant, amounts to considering only one independent Brownian motion, so that $\bm{s}(\bm{x}) \in \mathbb{R}^{N\times1}$ and $C(\bm{x})$ is rank one.
 Additionally, only the d.o.f.~directly associated to the incoming solar radiation are directly impacted by the stochastic forcing.
-We are extremely far from elliptic diffusion processes, where all d.o.f.'s of the system undergo random forcing.
-As clarified in \cite{Lucarini2020} and motivated by the way the climate energy exchange processes work, we expect that the applied noise percolates to all d.o.f.'s of the system as a result of non-degenerate interplay between stochastic forcing and the deterministic component of the dynamics given by the drift term, so that we can assume that we are dealing with a hypoelliptic diffusion process \cite{Bell2004}.
-As a result, we expect that for all values of $\sigma>0$ the invariant measure of the system is smooth.
+As clarified in \cite{Lucarini2020}, we expect that the applied noise percolates to all d.o.f.'s of the system as a result of non-degenerate interplay between stochastic forcing and the deterministic component of the dynamics given by the drift term, so that we can assume that we are dealing with a hypoelliptic diffusion process \cite{Bell2004}.
+Hence, we expect that for all values of $\sigma>0$ the invariant measure of the system is smooth.

-The contributions by \cite{Graham1991,Hamm1994,Zhou2012,Zhou2016} extend the classic Freidlin-Wentzell's theory \cite{freidlin1998} and allow for studying stochastic processes in nonequilibrium systems featuring multiple deterministic attractors in the form of Eq.~\eqref{eqapp}.
-In particular, in the limit $\sigma\rightarrow 0 $, they introduce the quasipotential $\Phi(\bm{x})$, a nonequilibrium generalization of the notion of free energy, which intuitively characterizes the log-likelihood of reaching a point $\bm{x}$.
-With this, the invariant measure can be written as a large deviation law
+We now follow \cite{Graham1991,Hamm1994,Zhou2012,Zhou2016}, consider the weak-noise limit, and express the stationary solution of the Fokker-Planck equation corresponding to Eq. \eqref{eqapp} as a large deviation law

-where $Z(\bm{x})$ is a field depended pre-exponential factor.
-By studying a small-$\sigma$ asymptotic expansion of the invariant measure of the system obtained as stationary solution to the Fokker-Planck equation (see Eq.~(1) in Sec.~III of the Supplementary Material and subsequent discussion) Eq.~\eqref{eqapp}, one obtains the following Hamilton-Jacobi equation \cite{Gaspard2002,Zhou2012}:
+where $Z(\bm{x})$ is a pre-exponential factor and $\Phi(\bm{x})$ is the quasipotential, a nonequilibrium generalization of the notion of free energy. $\Phi(\bm{x})$ can be obtained as {a nontrivial solution} of the the following Hamilton-Jacobi equation \cite{Gaspard2002,Zhou2012}:

-This equation allows one to express $\Phi$ in terms of the drift and volatility fields introduced in Eq.~\eqref{eqapp}.
-The quasipotential $\Phi$ can also be computed by solving the variational problem associated with the Freidlin-Wentzell action \cite{Bouchet2016}.

-The function $\Phi$ is key to understanding the properties of the system.
-Indeed, it is possible to write the drift vector field as the sum of two vector fields:
+{see \cite{Graham1987,Graham1991} for a detailed discussion of the regularity properties of $\Phi$, and \cite{Bouchet2016} for an alternative approach based on variational arguments.} it is possible to write the drift vector field as the sum of two vector fields: